HL7/fhir-ipa/ipa.hl7.org website/index.md

 **All Your Records in One Place**: IPA helps you gather all your health records from various doctors and hospitals into one easy-to-access place.
 This way, you can track your health trends over time and get a clearer picture of your overall well-being.

 **Interoperability**: IPA supports seamless integration with various healthcare systems globally.
-This allows your health data to be easily shared with apps of your choice.
+This allows your health data to be digitally accessible and standardized so that it can be easily shared with apps of your choice.

 ### Frequently Asked Questions